 Temperature is one environmental parameter that drives plant growth.
 You can use heat units to predict important corn development events such as tasseling and maturity.

 The photograph shows a young corn plant at the four-leaf stage (V4) that has been split.
 The growing point is a group of rapidly dividing cells that produce each new leaf from its base.

 A new leaf forms approximately every four days until this group of cells begins to produce reproductive structures (ear and tassel).
 Usually 18 leaves form on each corn plant.

-The growing point remains below the soil surface for two to three weeks after the plant emerges.
+The growing point remains below the soil surface until after the five leaf collar (V5) stage.
 This protects the plant early in its development from frost and other damage.

 Early vegetative growth consists of root development and leaf development and expansion.

 Growth stages during the vegetative period are described as "V" stages, where the number listed after the "V" denotes the number of leaves with a visible leaf collar, including he first leaf which has a rounded tip.
 For example, a V4 stage plant has four leaves with visible leaf collars.

 After pollination, leaves continue providing nutrition to roots, assist in maintaining the integrity of the entire plant and provide plant materials to fill the grain.
 The uppermost leaves, especially those above the ear, contribute the largest portion of plant materials to fill the grain.